 Doctoral students who do not maintain continuous enrollment and have not been granted an official Leave of Absence are subject to termination of admission to the program based on recommendation of the department and approval by the Academic Dean.

 Oakland University recognizes a variety of circumstances may require a doctoral student to interrupt progress toward a graduate degree.
-Doctoral students, temporarily unable to continue their programs, may request a “Leave of Absence” for up to two (2) consecutive semesters (Fall/Winter or Winter/Fall).
+Ph.D. students, temporarily unable to continue their programs, must request a “Leave of Absence” for up to two (2) consecutive semesters (Fall/Winter or Winter/Fall).

 Request for Leave of Absence